 It’s not directly relevant to the course, but I wanted to include these few words because it’s a message young people really need to hear.
 I wrote that book and introduction in early 2021, when the Covid-19 hysteria was still at a peak.
 And what I had in mind – especially with the bit about outsourcing thinking to “group consensus and authority figures” – was the discussion and attitudes towards covid lockdowns and the covid vax.

 I still can’t believe that period in history.
 The state-sponsored name-calling, bullying, and coercion over a personal medical choice – amplified and encouraged in the legacy media – was terrifying.
 It felt unreal, like a nightmare.
-All my life I’d assumed society operated according to a certain set of rules, but that turned out to be an illusion and the actual rules were the exact opposite.
+All my life I’d assumed society operated according to a certain set of rules – for example that people shouldn’t be forced into injection with novel medical technologies against their will and with no long-term safety data, and that the government would defend such basic values – but that turned out to be an illusion and the actual rules were the exact opposite.

 There were times where I seriously wondered whether I’d be jailed or literally held down and injected.
 ‘Vax passports’ became a reality in many so-called free countries and the pressure kept getting more and more intense.
 In Austria, a supposedly first-world country in the European Union, for example, laws were passed (then, thankfully, removed) to fine the unvaxed 3600 Euros every 3 months until they gave in and got injected.